 this playground features smooth surfaces perfect for wheelchair accessibility.

+Art Therapy: VSA Michigan (VSAMI) offers a number of workshops, classes, events, exhibitions, and programs supporting artistic pursuits in individuals with disabilities.
 Children (and adults) with cerebral palsy take pleasure in the therapeutic and

 recreational benefits of VSA Michigan’s arts initiatives.

 Special Needs Camps: The EduTech tutoring program provides the opportunity for disabled children to participate in four to six week summer camps.
 Additional information regarding EduTech’s summer camps can be found here.

-Complementary and Alternative
+Complementary and Alternative Therapies

 Chi, yoga, and medical hypnotherapy.

 Henry Ford Specialty Programs: Individuals with cerebral palsy can choose to match their traditional treatment plans with Henry Ford Hospital’s specialty programs.
 Henry Ford offers massage therapy and Tai Chi.

 We hope these resources help you & your loved ones stay active & get the most out of what Detroit has to offer.

-Amber is the proud mother to four beautiful children, Damian (27), Rosaleigh (13), Carlyn (10), Naomi (7), and a wife to her loving husband, Chancellor.
+Amber is the proud mother to four beautiful children, Damian (27), Rosaleigh (14), Carlyn (11), and Naomi (8).
 Her family also includes four cats.

 She loves being a stay-at-home mom and feels blessed to be able to care for her children full-time and provide them with so many opportunities through Metro Detroit Mommy.
-In addition to Metro Detroit Mommy, Amber has a passion for hosting karaoke and trivia with L Sharp Productions.
-She enjoys the Metro Detroit nightlife especially, singing, dancing and meeting new people.
+In addition to Metro Detroit Mommy, Amber has a passion for hosting karaoke with Malibu Entertainment.
+She enjoys the metro Detroit nightlife especially, singing, dancing and meeting new people.